scaars10/scaars10.github.io/posts/scalable-learning.md

 2. Convert it to a tensor
 3. Start training

-**The failure mode** becomes obvious once you're dealing with real-world time series.
-In my case, I needed to generate sequences of N timesteps each, with variable lookhead windows for supervised learning targets.
-For N total data points and window size W, naive window expansion multiplies memory usage by roughly W. With multiple features per timestep across thousands of entities, this approach could reliably trigger the Out-Of-Memory (OOM) killer before training even began.
+**The failure mode** becomes obvious with real-world time series.
+I needed to generate sequences of N timesteps each, with variable lookahead windows.
+Naively expanding these windows in memory multiplies memory usage significantly.
+With high-dimensional data, this approach reliably triggered OOM kills immediately.

 ---

-## 2. A First Optimization: Lazy File Loading
+## Lazy Loading

 A seemingly obvious fix is lazy loading: don't load data until `__getitem__` is called.